Merkert Gymnasium - Stonehill Skyhawks

 Capacity: 1,500

-On April 5, 2022, tiny Stonehill College, a private Catholic school located in Easton, Massachusetts with an enrollment of 2,500 undergraduate students, announced it was moving all of its athletic teams to the NCAA Division I level, effective in the fall of 2022.
-Prior to 2022, Stonehill was a member of the Northeast-10 Conference in NCAA Division II.
+On April 5, 2022, tiny Stonehill College, a private Catholic school located in Easton, Massachusetts with an enrollment of 2,500 undergraduate students, announced it was moving all of its athletic teams to the NCAA Division One level, effective in the fall of 2022.
+Prior to 2022, Stonehill was a member of the Northeast-10 Conference in NCAA Division Two.
 Upon its elevation to Division One, Stonehill joined the Northeast Conference.

+Stonehill’s athletic teams competed for years as the Chieftains.
+In 2005 the school officially changed its nickname to the Skyhawks.
+This name has no connection to a bird but does have a connection to the school’s history.
 After the school’s property was purchased by the Congregation of Holy Cross, an airfield on site was leased to the Navy during World War II and to private companies afterwards.
 The airfield was closed in 1955 as the college grew, but the Navy continued to use the land for training exercises and would employ the Skyhawk aircraft between 1954–1995.

 Food & Beverage 1